cypherbits/sandboxed-tor-browser/README.md

 # sandboxed-tor-browser
-### Yawning Angel (yawning at schwanenlied dot me)
+Original developer: Yawning Angel (yawning at schwanenlied dot me)

-##### WARNING: This project is unmaintained.
-Do not use it.
-##### WARNING: Active development is on indefinite hiatus.

-> I would build a great sandbox.
-And nobody builds sandboxes better than me,
-> believe me.
-I will build a great, great sandbox on our application border.
-> And I will have Tor Browser pay for that sandbox.
+###About this repository: I'm not an expert, but I will try to maintain a usable Sandboxed Tor Browser.
+I think even a bad sandbox is better than no sandbox at all.
+Any help is welcomed and wanted.
+Contact: juanjo at avanix dot es

 Tor Browser sandboxed somewhat correctly using bubblewrap.
 Obviously only works on Linux, and will NEVER support anything else since sandboxing is OS